 How far in advance must you pay to qualify?

-In general, your account must be paid to zero for six months in advance to qualify for paid-in-full auto insurance discounts.
+In general, your account must be paid to zero for six months in advance to qualify for pay-in-full auto insurance discounts.
 Insurers often provide quarterly and monthly payment plans.
 However, six-month terms are standard.
 Some companies even offer 12-month options.
 It’s a smart idea to consult with your agent before you make any decisions.